Peace of Longjumeau: Enforcement

 The crown would initially not enforce part of the agreement on its end.
 Whilst the edict mandated the crown immediately disarm, this was viewed as impractical in light of the presence of reiters within France's borders.
 Given the violence and chaos that had followed in the reiters' wake at the end of the first war of religion as they were directed to leave France, it was thought best to supervise them on their exit with the royal army.
 When news of the terms the crown had negotiated reached the various cities of France, there was much anger among the militant parts of the Catholic population, with riots in Toulouse, Rouen, Orléans among other cities.
 Catholic leagues flourished, despite the edict's prohibition on such confederations.

 The Protestant strongholds in the south also rejected the edict as unsatisfactory.
 Castres and Montpellier refused entry to their royal governors and retinues when they arrived to restore order.
 La Rochelle, which had remained neutral in the first civil war, likewise refused entry to its royal governor, until he had agreed to enter without his troops.

 Further detriment to the peace would be the continued fighting, while the war had been officially ended on 24 March.
 Joyeuse would continue campaigning with his royal army in the South, capturing Aramon in May.
 Royalist leader Sommerive likewise continued to fight, defeating the Huguenot leaders Montbrun and d'Acier, who had also remained in the field, in a pitched battle.
 The Huguenot viscounts who had relieved the siege of Orléans during the war, similarly decided to remain at arms.
 A Protestant captain and his troops were massacred at Fréjus.

 Aftermath and revocation

 Court politics

-The peace would be an uneasy one, neither the Huguenots or the crown truly satisfied with the terms of the edict, that financial pressures had forced on them.
+The peace would be an uneasy one; neither the Huguenots or the crown were truly satisfied with the terms of the edict, which financial pressures had forced on them.
 The balance on the royal council, which had favoured the moderate faction, began to swing, with the radical Cardinal of Lorraine's return to council and the Duke of Anjou, who controlled the crown's army, falling into the Cardinals' orbit.
 The moderate Chancellor Michel de l'Hôpital, conscious that his conciliatory response to the Surprise of Meaux had lost him Catherine's confidence, withdrew from attending council in June.
 Likewise Catherine's Italian favourites such as Louis Gonzaga, Duke of Nevers began to make their more anti-Protestant views felt on the court's policy direction.